almcc/almcc.github.io/_posts/2018-06-01-using-pip-tool-to-organise-python-requirements.md

 title: Using pip-tool to organise python requirements
 categories: python
 comments: true
+excerpt: |
+  I have struggled for a while on how to handle my python requirements, fighting on one side to pin my requirements to exact versions to have repeatable builds, and on the other side to keep running the latest packages.
 ---

 I have struggled for a while on how to handle my python requirements,